What Causes Blepharitis and How to Treat It

 - Parasites, also known as Demodex eyelash mites

 It is common for dry eyes to occur at the same time as blepharitis, making it difficult to know which the root cause is.
-In fact, it happens so regularly that researchers believe that they may both part of a single eye problems known as dry eye blepharitis syndrome (DEBS).
+In fact, it happens so regularly that researchers believe that they may both part of a single eye problem known as dry eye blepharitis syndrome (DEBS).

 Blepharitis is typically associated with a build-up of bacteria that lives on the rim of the eyelid and at the root of the eyelashes.
 These bacteria can multiply over time and create a structure known as a biofilm which feeds eyelash mites called Demodex.
 The parasitic mites develop as the film gets more severe, causing the inflammation of the eyelids to get even worse.
-People who suffer with skin conditions like eczema and psoriasis are more likely to develop blepharitis, and this condition can often occur at the same time as pink eye or conjunctivitis as well.
+People who suffer from skin conditions like eczema and psoriasis are more likely to develop blepharitis, and this condition can often occur at the same time as pink eye or conjunctivitis as well.